7.2.5 Corrupt Practices

 The complete elimination of corruption, requiring both education and the strengthening of institutions, would take several generations.
 Its importance, and available countermeasures against it, are further explored in the following sub-sections:

-● Those who engage in corruption can undermine the effectiveness of all the dimensions of governance (7.2.5.1).
+● Those who engage in corruption undermine the effectiveness of every dimension of governance (7.2.5.1).
 It impedes the effective operation of economic supply and demand; it adds to the cost of public administration; it has undermined the legitimacy of some religious authorities; it makes a mockery of legal powers; and it can be used to distort political authority.